lbench/chagas/README.md

-# Python example code for the George B. Moody PhysioNet Challenge 2025
+# CSE 676 Group 7 Code: Self-supervised learning for the George B. Moody PhysioNet Challenge 2025

 ## What's in this repository?

-This repository contains a simple example that illustrates how to format a Python entry for the [George B. Moody PhysioNet Challenge 2025](https://physionetchallenges.org/2025/).
-If you are participating in the 2025 Challenge, then we recommend using this repository as a template for your entry.
-You can remove some of the code, reuse other code, and add new code to create your entry.
-You do not need to use the models, features, and/or libraries in this example for your entry.
-We encourage a diversity of approaches to the Challenges.
+This repository contains code to address the [George B. Moody PhysioNet Challenge 2025](https://physionetchallenges.org/2025/), which include both our team code and adapted challenge code.

-For this example, we implemented a random forest model with several simple features.
-(This simple example is **not** designed to perform well, so you should **not** use it as a baseline for your approach's performance.)
-You can try it by running the following commands on the Challenge training set.
-If you are using a relatively recent personal computer, then you should be able to run these commands from start to finish on a small subset (1000 records) of the training data in a few minutes or less.
+Our SSL framework can be found in Project.ipynb.

 ## How do I run these scripts?